FB

 Friends Keeping In Touch via Amateur Radio and RVs

 The RV Radio Network (RVRN) is an ARRL affiliated association of Amateur Radio Operators who share an interest Recreational Vehicles.
-On this website you will find information about rallies, hamfests, radio nets, and other activities of interest to the members of our club.
+Watch this website for information about rallies, hamfests, radio nets, and other activities of interest to the members of our club.
 RVRN now has ham radio nets for every class of license, and even one net that does not require an FCC license.
 The list of club sponsored nets is below and a large list of RV/Ham nets is available by clicking the "RV/Travel Nets" button on the menu bar at the top of most pages.
 Net Control Operators KA2HPG, N0ROB, W8TJT, KC1M, N3YRZ, KC5MEM, W9WRM, K9BJR, WA5FFL, WR5E, K7SWS, KE6NYT and KO6XX want to talk to you.
 If you would like to help us as an NCO or Relay station please contact our Communications Manager Fred, KA2HPG.

 Latest Bulletin Board Posts